ZihanType/rudi/rudi/src/docs/attribute_macro.md

 }
 ```

-## Field or argument attributes examples
+## Field and argument attributes example

 Although the following example only shows how to use attributes on `field`, it is the same as using them on `argument`.